dalyw/wwna-variables-2024/README.md

 - `data/dmr`: EPA ICIS DMR datasets
 - `data/esmr`: Analytical results from electronic self-monitoring reports (eSMRs) from CIWQS database

-### 4. Future Limits (Proximity to Impaired Waters)
+### 4. Future Limits Analysis (Potential Permit Tightening)
 **Files:** `step4_future_limits.py` / `step4_future_limits.R`

-Assesses which facilities discharge into newly-listed impaired water bodies but do not yet have a permitted limit for the listed parameters.
-Identifies facilities that may face stricter regulatory requirements in the future.
-Creates maps and visualizations in `processed_data/step4/`.
+Identifies facilities that may face stricter regulatory requirements based on newly-listed impaired water bodies.
+This analysis flags facilities for potential future permit tightening when:

+1. **Watershed was newly listed**: The facility's discharge location (CAL WATERSHED NAME) was added to the California Integrated Report 303(d) list between 2018 and 2024 for a specific pollutant category
+2. **Facility lacks limits**: The facility discharges parameters in that category but does not currently have a permitted limit for those parameters

+**Methodology:**
+- Compares Integrated Report from 2018 vs 2024 to identify newly impaired water bodies
+- For each newly listed water body and pollutant category:
+  - Identifies facilities discharging into that watershed
+  - Checks if facility monitors parameters in that category
+  - Flags facilities that have parameters but no limits for that category
+- Excludes specific categories that are unlikely to have wastewater discharge limits (configured in `data/manual_updates/categories_to_exclude_from_future_limits.csv`)

+POTWs are typically subject to secondary treatment standards unless:
+- They discharge into effluent-dominated water bodies
+- They cannot provide 20:1 or more dilution
+- Tertiary treatment is needed to protect beneficial uses

+When facilities cannot meet seasonal dilution requirements, they become subject to additional limits based on TMDLs applied to the water body.
+This analysis helps identify which facilities may need additional limits.

+**Output:** Creates maps and visualizations in `processed_data/step4/` showing facilities that may need future limits by pollutant category.

 **Data used:**
-- `data/ir`: California Integrated Report 303d list
+- `data/ir`: California Integrated Report 303(d) lists for 2018 and 2024
+- `data/dmr`: NPDES permit limits for 2023 (to check existing limits)
+- Parameter categorization from step 1 (to group pollutants by category)

 ### 5. Generate Updated Facilities List
 **Files:** `RUN_ALL.py` (Python) / `step5_update_facilities_list.R` (R only)